microsoft/service-fabric-observer/Documentation/Using.md

 ***Solution***: AppObserver is your friend.
 You can do exactly this, plus more. :)

-> A Service Fabric Application is really just a logical "container" of related services, an abstract encapsulation or versioned configuration and code.
+> A Service Fabric Application is really just a logical "container" of related services, an abstract encapsulation of versioned configuration and code.

 For an app named MyApp, you would simply add this to PackageRoot/Observer.Data/AppObserver.config.json: